eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/datatype-reference/index.md

 #### date

-The ·lexical space· of date consists of finite-length sequences of characters of the form: '-'? yyyy '-' mm '-' dd zzzzzz? where the date and optional timezone are represented exactly the same way as they are for dateTime.
-The first moment of the interval is that represented by: '-' yyyy '-' mm '-' dd 'T00:00:00' zzzzzz? and the least upper bound of the interval is the timeline point represented (noncanonically) by: '-' yyyy '-' mm '-' dd 'T24:00:00' zzzzzz?.
+The lexical space of date consists of finite-length sequences of characters of the form: `'-'? yyyy '-' mm '-' dd zzzzzz?` where the date and optional timezone are represented exactly the same way as they are for dateTime.
+The first moment of the interval is that represented by: `'-' yyyy '-' mm '-' dd 'T00:00:00' zzzzzz?` and the least upper bound of the interval is the timeline point represented (noncanonically) by: `'-' yyyy '-' mm '-' dd 'T24:00:00' zzzzzz?`.

 IRI: `http://www.w3.org/2001/XMLSchema#date`

 #### dateTime

-The ·lexical space· of dateTime consists of finite-length sequences of characters of the form: '-'? yyyy '-' mm '-' dd 'T' hh ':' mm ':' ss ('.' s+)? (zzzzzz)?
-For example, 2002-10-10T12:00:00-05:00 (noon on 10 October 2002, Central Daylight Savings Time as well as Eastern Standard Time in the U.S.) is 2002-10-10T17:00:00Z, five hours later than 2002-10-10T12:00:00Z.
+The ·lexical space· of dateTime consists of finite-length sequences of characters of the form: `'-'? yyyy '-' mm '-' dd 'T' hh ':' mm ':' ss ('.' s+)? (zzzzzz)?` For example, `2002-10-10T12:00:00-05:00` (noon on 10 October 2002, Central Daylight Savings Time as well as Eastern Standard Time in the U.S.) is `2002-10-10T17:00:00Z`, five hours later than `2002-10-10T12:00:00Z`.

 IRI: `http://www.w3.org/2001/XMLSchema#dateTime`